william-taoo/ECE461-Project-Phase2/README.md

 python main.py .\tests\testInput.txt

 note: enter your own api key in the following places:
-- Model.py file at line 130
+- Model.py file at line 130 and 217
 - Dataset.py line 109